You probably already practice intermittent fasting although you may not realize it. Learn about intermittent fasting and its many health benefits.

 What Is Intermittent Fasting?

-Since we began intermittent fasting on a daily basis, we’ve seen many health benefits.
+Since we began intermittent fasting daily, we’ve seen many health benefits.
 We use the 16:8 method.
 This means we fast for 16 hours then we eat whatever we want of what God has blessed us with for the next eight hours.

 What We’ve Gained from Intermittent Fasting